How to Get a Real Estate Broker License in Alabama

 Last updated: March 1, 2026

 Alabama is an affordable market with growing demand in Birmingham, Huntsville, and coastal areas, making it an excellent place to start a career as a real estate broker.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your real estate broker license in Alabama is a structured process overseen by the Alabama Real Estate Commission (AREC).
+Licensing in Alabama is overseen by the Alabama Real Estate Commission (AREC).
+The process requires 60 hours of pre-license education and costs between $600 and $1,200 in total.
+You'll need to pass the Alabama Real Estate Broker Exam (administered by PSI) with a score of at least 70% on each section.

 With only 60 hours of pre-license education required, Alabama has a relatively accessible path to licensure.
+This is about 49% below the national average of 117 hours.
 Budget between $600 and $1,200 for the total licensing process, including education, application, and exam fees.
 Most aspiring real estate brokers complete the entire process in 2-4 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |